 I’ve seen more desolate roads for similar stretches in the southwest.
 But the press has dubbed it the “Loneliest Road in USA” (https://www.reviewjournal.com/life/loneliest-road-in-america-suits-nevada-residents-just-fine-photos/).
 I think it has spurts of interesting.
-Clockwise, from upper-left.
+Wrapping normally, from upper-left.

 - Tumbleweed.
 The thing was like the size of a small car.
 I thought it was a passenger waving down for distress, from a distance, oscillating in middle of the road.